opensorcerer20/quizapp/README.md

     -   [ ] language support

     -   [ ] deck list
+        -   [ ] dark mode odd lighter shade for name and dots
         -   [ ] order list by name, date added
         -   [ ] decklistmenu and deckrenamemodal need to include quizmodal and basebg3
         -   [ ] quickly: use redux for deck list state